 In the merger, USF stockholders will be entitled to receive for each share of USF common stock that they own at the effective time of the merger 0.9024 shares of Yellow Roadway common stock or, upon a valid cash election, \$45.00 in cash, subject in each case to proration and allocation provisions that will require adjustment as described in this joint proxy statement/prospectus.
 The consideration that each USF stockholder will receive is subject to proration and allocation provisions, which are designed to operate so that approximately one-half of the outstanding USF shares receive cash and approximately one-half of outstanding USF shares receive Yellow Roadway common stock.
 Based on the number of USF shares outstanding on February 27, 2005, the aggregate cash consideration will be approximately \$639 million.
-Immediately following the merger, approximately 12.8 million shares of Yellow Roadway common stock, representing approximately 20.7% of the shares of Yellow Roadway common stock will remain outstanding immediately after the merger.
-Shares of USF common stock.
-Each outstanding share of Yellow Roadway common stock will remain outstanding immediately after the merger.
-Shares of Yellow Roadway common stock, including shares issued to USF stockholders as a result of the merger, will continue to be quoted on the Nasdaq National Market under the trading symbol "YELL".
+Immediately following the merger, approximately 12.8 million shares of Yellow Roadway common stock, representing approximately 20.8% of the shares of Yellow Roadway common stock will remain outstanding immediately after the merger.
+Shares of Yellow Roadway common stock, including share of Yellow Roadway common stock will remain outstanding immediately after the merger.
+Shares of Yellow Roadway common stock, which are quoted on the Nasdaq National Market under the trading symbol "YELL".
 Shares of USF common stock, which are quoted on the Nasdaq National Market under the trading symbol "USFC", will be delisted if the merger is consummated.